ga-curriculum/firewalls-in-the-cloud-lab/firewalls-in-the-cloud-vs-on-prem/README.md

   <span class="subhead">Firewalls in the Cloud vs. On-Prem</span>
 </h1>

+**Learning objective:** By the end of this exercise, students will be able to compare and contrast cloud-native firewalls with traditional on-premise firewalls, understanding their unique features and implications for network security.

 ## Comparative analysis of cloud and on-premise firewalls

 Your next challenge is to build on your existing research by analyzing the fundamental differences between firewalls in the cloud and traditional on-premise firewall appliances.